 While we sing about the Wisemen as Kings (We Three Kings is one of my favorite Christmastime songs) it is more apt to describe the travelers as Magi.
 They studied astronomy (mixed with a bit of astrology).
 The noticed something in the night sky and the unusuality of the Star intrigued them to journey East and stopping in Bethlehem.
 A more detailed description of the Magi can be found in the Related Links section at the end of this article.

 Studying a subject as large and mysterious as the universe (represented by the night sky) puts into perspective our littleness.
-According to Pope Emeritus Benedict XVI from his 2011 homily on the Feast of the Epiphany, ”
+According to the late Pope Benedict XVI from his 2011 homily on the Feast of the Epiphany, ”

 Probably to their (the Magi) amazement, they were obliged to note that this newborn Child was not found in the places of power and culture, even though in those places they were offered precious information about him.